This is Part II of a short series on artistic renderings of USS Constitution. Part I can be found here.

-This June marks the 110th anniversary of “Old Ironsides'” first true restoration in 1906.
+June 2016 marks the 110th anniversary of “Old Ironsides'” first true restoration in 1906.
 As the aged War of 1812 icon embarked on a new era as an historic vessel, artists continued to find inspiration in the warship.

 Restoration: 20th Century

 While Constitution had undergone many rebuilds and refits throughout the 19th century, it is the work that began in the summer of 1906 that is considered the first official “restoration.”
-For this project the U.S. Navy was attempting to restore “Old Ironsides” to an approximation of her War of 1812 appearance.
-The receiving ship barn was removed, a lightweight sailing rig was installed, her upper bulwarks were reconstructed to look like the War of 1812 era, and 54 replica guns were cast for the spar and gun decks.
+For this project the U.S. Navy was attempting to restore “Old Ironsides” to an approximation of its War of 1812 appearance.
+The receiving ship barn was removed, a lightweight sailing rig was installed, the upper bulwarks were reconstructed to look like the War of 1812 era, and 54 replica guns were cast for the spar and gun decks.

 Henry Reuterdahl (1870-1925), a Swedish-born painter who immigrated to the United States by the end of the 19th century, had a long relationship with the U.S. Navy.
 President Theodore Roosevelt assigned Reuterdahl in 1907 to accompany the Great White Fleet on its historic sail around the world.
-Just a year earlier, the artist captured Constitution in the Charlestown Navy Yard in the midst of her restoration.
+Just a year earlier, the artist captured Constitution in the Charlestown Navy Yard in the midst of its restoration.
 Departing from the way Constitution was typically depicted, Reuterdahl’s watercolor has a somber, almost dejected, air about it.
 The ship carpenters, with slumped shoulders and downward glances, appear weighed down by the enormity of their task.
-Constitution, too, appears slumped as her hull is heeled over for caulking and planking work.
+Constitution, too, appears slumped as its hull is heeled over for caulking and planking work.
 The muted colors with tiny flashes of reddish-orange lend an overall gloomy tone to the scene.
 The painting eventually appeared in the January 26, 1907, issue of Collier’s Magazine with the surprising title, “The Resurrection of Old Ironsides.”

 The intent was to present Constitution as the “eagle of the seas” and remind American citizens of the ship’s heroic past.
 The Gordon Grant painting is in stark contrast to Reuterdahl’s moody “resurrection” scene of just 20 years earlier.
 Grant’s original 1926 painting helped to raise hundreds of thousands of dollars for the 1927-1931 restoration.

 Upon the conclusion of the 1927-1931 restoration, USS Constitution was fully outfitted with reproduction guns, new sails, and exhibits, and taken on a three-coast National Cruise to thank the school children and citizens who supported the restoration.
 The National Cruise was a traveling celebration of Constitution‘s iconic place in American history.
 Oliver Wendell Holmes’ 1830 poem, “Old Ironsides,” once again became a rallying cry for the beloved warship.
-Constitution visited 76 ports and over 4.8 million visitors crossed her decks between 1931-1934.
+Constitution visited over 70 ports and over 4.8 million visitors crossed its decks between 1931 and 1934.
 One such visitor, an officer of the U.S. Navy named Jack Frank Bowling (1903-1979), was also an artist who specialized in linocuts.
 According to Bowling, he was on a submarine cruise in 1933 from Hawaii to San Diego and had a chance to visit Constitution in San Pedro, California.
-Bowling, a U.S. Naval Academy graduate, may have been inspired to depict the War of 1812 hero as she looked fully reconstructed, triumphantly visiting ports along the United States.
+Bowling, a U.S. Naval Academy graduate, may have been inspired to depict the War of 1812 hero as it looked fully reconstructed, triumphantly visiting ports along the United States.
 While visiting the ship, he made a series of sketches depicting the cabins, guns, equipment, and other scenes, including Constitution under sail.
 He later used these sketches to create approximately 32 linocuts, from which prints were made.
 Over 40 years later, Bowling recounted his visit during the National Cruise with fond memories: